openmindsclub/H4ckT0b3rF3st-2k19/projects/PythonBeginnerSoup/README.md

 >>> listofstrings = ['h', 'a', 'c', 'k']
 >>> result = "//".join(listofstrings)
 ```
-The the result will contains:
+The the result will contain:
 ```
 h//a//c//k
 ```